rcrowther/ssc/README.rst

 --------------------

 :Bad: - *Not for Windows*!
+  - Not of cygwin or mingw either
   - only works from commandline
   - not properly built or buildable
-  - no JLine means no fsc
   - probably not sorted, as of the time of writing

 :Good: - Java half-installable
-  - makes documentation out of broken code
+  - makes documentation from broken code
   - works on several folder structures, can be asked to work on many more
   - offers most of scaladoc's commandline options from it's own commandline (-footer, -noPrefixes etc.)
   - self-documenting.
 If ``ssc`` can do something, it's in ``ssc -help``
   - installation-specific configuration using a local file
-  - no JLine/fsc means more memory for everything else.

 Sorry about the Windows situation, but I can't afford a Windows computer.
 If someone wants to fix this, the code needs a .bat file and output formatting.